 Step 3: Connect a cookie banner or anonymize IP addresses (optional)

 The preset configuration is configured to track your users anytime a publication is viewed and identify unique users based on their IP address.
-You can chose to ask users for consent before firing any of the tags (e.g. through Cookiebot).
+You can choose to ask users for consent before firing any of the tags (e.g. through Cookiebot).
 You can also have Google Analytics anonymize the IP address to avoid personal data from being stored, in which case it is no longer possible to identify unique and returning users.

 To anonymize the IP addresses, locate the UA - Google Analytics Setting variable, edit the Fields to Set and change the value of the anonymizeIp field from false into true.